 Internally, this node converts the input geometry to triangles.
 This controls whether to convert the triangulated geometry back to N-gons matching the originals for output.

-Merge neighbouring triangles originating from the same input polygon back together.
+Merge neighboring triangles originating from the same input polygon back together.

 Only Unchanged Polygons